The Best Mimosa Recipe

 Mimosa cocktails are famous for making appearances at all the Sunday brunches and Mother’s Day tables.
 It’s awesome to sip a sparkling mimosa on those occasions for sure.
 But the very best mimosa recipe is right where you already are – at home.

-Start with the best orange juice.
+- Start with the best orange juice.
 Preferably, freshly squeezed.
 You just can’t beat freshly squeezed OJ.
-It’s already awesome as-is, and even awesomer when united with bubbly Prosecco or Champagne.
+It’s already awesome as-is, and even better when united with bubbly Prosecco or Champagne.

-We’ve been doing freshly squeezed juices in cocktails like this easy, mouthwatering Paloma Cocktail Recipe and it makes a world (world!) of difference.
+- We’ve been doing freshly squeezed juices in cocktails like this easy, mouthwatering Paloma Cocktail Recipe and it makes a world of difference.

-That said, I totally get it if you just need to go the store-bought OJ route.
-I’d say if it’s a casual mimosa gig, store bought is just fine (do be sure it’s a high quality 100% pure orange juice.)
+- That said, if you need to go the store-bought route, there’s no judgment.
+I’d say if it’s a casual mimosa gig, store bought is just fine – do be sure it’s a high quality 100% pure orange juice.
 But if you’re aiming to impress, definitely grab some ripe oranges and get out the easy juicer.
 I use my cheap yet handy little juicer like this one and love it to pieces.
 It makes everything so. much. easier.

-Be sure both the orange juice and wine are very cold before adding to your glasses or flutes.
+- Be sure both the orange juice and prosecco or champagne are very cold before adding to your glasses or flutes.
 The colder, the bubblier and tastier.

 For the best mimosa recipe, Prosecco works really well if you want to add a bit more sweetness to your OJ.
 Prosecco is sparkly and tends to be more fruit-forward and floral than Champagne.
 It’s also typically less pricey; you can get a decent one on a budget since the fruity/slightly sweet flavor is characteristic of prosecco in general.